 Align Assessment with Goals

-You may also want to develop your reporting approach to meet both your quality improvement goals and reporting requirements of accreditation bodies such as the Joint Commission, the Commission on Cancer, or the National Accreditation Program for Breast Centers (e.g., the Beyond ASK program).
+Develop your reporting approach to meet both your quality improvement goals and reporting requirements of accreditation bodies such as the Joint Commission, the Commission on Cancer, or the National Accreditation Program for Breast Centers (e.g., the Beyond ASK program).
+Work backwards from which outcomes will be important to leadership and interested parties, and develop automated data reports and tracking for these outcomes.

 Lessons Learned in C3I